nf-core/configs/docs/hki.md

 # nf-core/configs: HKI Configuration

-All nf-core pipelines have been successfully configured for use on clusters at the [Leibniz Institute for Natural Product Research and Infection Biology Hans Knöll Institute](https://www.leibniz-hki.de/en/).
+All nf-core pipelines have been successfully configured for use on clusters at the [Leibniz Institute for Natural Product Research and Infection Biology Hans Knöll Institute](https://www.leibniz-hki.de/en).

 To use, run the pipeline with `-profile hki,<cluster>`.
-This will download and launch the [`hki.config`](../conf/hki.config) which contains specific profiles for each cluter.
+This will download and launch the [`hki.config`](../conf/hki.config) which contains specific profiles for each cluster.
 The number of parallel jobs that run is currently limited to 8.

-The profiles currently available are:
+The currently available profiles are:

 - apate (uses singularity, cleanup set to true by default)
 - arges (uses singularity, cleanup set to true by default)